-Preschool and TK Collaborative children who participate in programs operating 6-7 hours are provided time to sleep or rest quietly on their cots without the distraction/disturbance from other activities.
+Preschool children who participate in programs operating 6-10 hours are provided time to sleep or rest quietly on their cots without the distraction/disturbance from other activities.
 Each child has his/her own cot or mat with a bottom sheet that is provided by the department and washed weekly (or more if needed).
-The department provides lightweight blankets that are washed weekly.
-Parents should check with the classroom teacher regarding small "comfort items" that the child may wish to bring from home.
+In most classes, parents supply lightweight blankets that are taken home weekly to be washed.
+Parents should check with the classroom teacher regarding "comfort items" that the child may wish to bring from home.